CoopEval: Benchmarking Cooperation-Sustaining Mechanisms and LLM Agents in Social Dilemmas: Cooperation Mechanisms

 \section{Cooperation Mechanisms}

-In this section, we introduce the four families of cooperation mechanisms we study.
-They are all characterized by being game-theoretically grounded and finding wide practical applications in non-LLM-based multiagent systems.
-Different mechanisms might be viable in different application domains.
+We introduce four families of game-theoretically grounded cooperation mechanisms.
+Although their viability depends on the specific application domain, all four are widely deployed in classical multiagent systems.
+We defer a discussion of other commonly used mechanisms that are not able to resolve social dilemmas to \Cref{app:gt}.

 \ITER{}: \, Here, players play the base game repeatedly for multiple rounds with each other, and observe what actions everyone has played in the past rounds, opening the possibility for \emph{direct reciprocity}.
-We refer to \citet[Section 8]{Osborne1994:Course} for a proper treatment. \ITER{} falls in line with Axelrod's famous tournament for the iterated Prisoner's Dilemma \citep{Axelrod84:Evolution}, which found that the so-called tit-for-tat strategy is particularly effective.
-For rational cooperation, it is crucial that the players do not know when the base game stops being repeated.
-We follow the standard approach of deciding whether a subsequent round is played via a biased coin flip after each iteration.
-The \emph{continuation probability} $\delta \in (0,1)$ needs to be sufficiently high.
+An example is Axelrod's famous tournament for the iterated Prisoner's Dilemma \citep{Axelrod84:Evolution}, which found that the so-called tit-for-tat strategy is particularly effective.
+We refer to \citet[Section 8]{Osborne1994:Course} for a proper treatment of \ITER{}.
+For rational cooperation, it is crucial that the players do not know when the repetition ends.
+We follow the standard approach of deciding whether a subsequent round is played via a biased coin flip after each iteration, defining a \emph{continuation probability} $\delta \in (0,1)$.